Submit Article

 What Was the Outcome?

-The court allowed the Defendant's application and varied the original orders to provide for a combined trial of the main action and the third party proceedings.
-The court ordered that the liability of the third parties to indemnify the Defendant be tried at the same trial as the main action.
+The court allowed the Defendant’s application in SUM 1381.
+The Original Orders dated 10 January 2025 were varied to provide for a combined trial of the main action and the third-party proceedings.
+Specifically, the court ordered that the liability of the Third Parties to the Defendant be determined at the same trial as the Defendant’s liability to the Plaintiff.

 Why Does This Case Matter?